benhutchison/compose-scala3-workshop/VehicleCategories.md

 ### [Vehicles and VehicleCategories](src)

 With all the above tools working, we can define a DSL for describing vehicle categories.
-Our DSL should nebale us to classify a vehicle instances, based upon its characteristics.
+Our DSL should enbale us to classify a vehicle instances, based upon its characteristics.

+## Exercises

+### Complete PDecimal

+Ensure the `PDecimal` spec will compile and pass by completing the implemenation.
+Use `Nat` as your guide.

+One difference is that, as a fractional number, `PDecimal` is able to safely define a division operator, which comes from [MultiplicativeGroup](https://github.com/typelevel/algebra/blob/master/core/src/main/scala/algebra/ring/Multiplicative.scala#L78).

+### Complete VehicleCategory

+- Use the vehicle category DSL to define the missing Medium Goods Vehicle category

+- Verify the DSL can correctly categorise vehicle instances by extending `VehicleCategorySpec` with tests for `MotorTricycle` and `ForwardControlPassengerVehicle`.

+### More Difficult Challenges

+Examine the `hull` operator defined for Bounds, which finds the convex hull of a pair of bounds.

+- Can you write a Scalacheck property thet asserts that the hull of any two bounds should always contain any points contained in either component bound?

+- The implementation of `hull` has many cases and can be difficult to follow.
+Can it be made simpler and more readable?
+Note how there is a repetitive structure caused by the symmetry of the first and second components.
+For example, we have a case for an `Interval` paired with an `Exact` bound, and then the exact same but in reverse order, a, `Exact` paired with an `Interval`.
+Is there any way we can factor out the shared structure here to yield a more concise implementation?